pysel/dolev-strong/README.md

 (in other words, a number of stages a protocol will execute).

 Note: available values for `Y`: [0; X-2].

 Reason: there should be at least 2 honest nodes in the system.

+Note#2: available values for `X`: 3+.

+Reason: there should be at least 3 nodes in the consensus instance (otherwise, it's trivial).

 ### Default way